nassauwinter/zephyr-python-api/README.md

 ![PyPI](https://img.shields.io/pypi/v/zephyr-python-api)
 ![PyPI - License](https://img.shields.io/pypi/l/zephyr-python-api)
 ### Project description
 This is a set of wrappers for Zephyr Scale (TM4J) REST API.
 This means you can interact with Zephyr Scale without GUI, access it with python code and create automation scripts for your every day interactions.

-NOTE: Currently only Scale Cloud wrappers are implemented.

 To be done:
-* Scale Server wrappers implementations
-* Usage examples
+* More usage examples
+* Tests, tests and tests for gods of testing
+* Convenient docs

 ### Installation